FCNet: A Convolutional Neural Network for Arbitrary-Length Exposure Estimation: Introduction

 \section{Introduction}

-\IEEEPARstart{E}{xposure} is an essential aspect to influence the brightness and visual quality of the captured image.
-During the capture process, the exposure may be improper due to inaccurate shutter speed, focal-aperture ratio, or ISO value~\cite{afifi2021learning}.
-Improper exposure is also prone to happen when the illumination of environment is very dark, bright, or in great/fast variation.
-It largely degrades the visual quality of the captured single-exposed image or multi-exposed image sequence.
-To address this issue, a number of methods have been proposed to tackle the task of single-exposure correction~\cite{abdullah2007dynamic,afifi2021learning,Cai2018deep,wang2013naturalness,Liang_2018_CVPR} or multi-exposure fusion~\cite{goshtasby2005fusion,li2013guided,ma2019deep,ma2017robust,mertens2009exposure}.
+Exposure is an important aspect in camera to capture a photograph with proper brightness and visual quality~\cite{abdullah2007dynamic}.
+During the capture process, exposure error is prone to happen due to improper shutter speed, focal-aperture ratio, or ISO value~\cite{afifi2021learning}.
+This will degrade the visual quality of the captured single image or image sequence.
+To address this issue, a number of methods have been proposed during the past decades, which can be roughly divided into the two categories: single-exposure correction methods~\cite{Liang_2018_CVPR,afifi2021learning} and multi-exposure fusion methods~\cite{ma2019deep,mertens2009exposure}.